 The earnings skills index of the tool includes 17 questions that measure job search skills and entrepreneurship skills with an internal reliability of 0.85, test-retest 0.90, and SRD of 4.9%.

 Finally, the civic values index (covering World Learning’s institutional values of community & civic engagement, intercultural understanding & empathy, social inclusion & justice, and sustainability) has an internal reliability of 0.79, test-retest 0.86, and SRD of 5.5%.
 Additionally, the WLSVA Tool has been tested for convergent validity with social emotional resilience, using the Perceived Stress Scale (PSS-4), showing a significant and expected negative relationship in which higher skills and values scores are correlated with lower perceived stress (F=11.75, df=2, p<0.000), Eta Squared= 0.12).

 The WLSVA Tool has also been validated to be used with all indices in combination, for a total of 56 questions, with change reliably detected when there is greater than 3.3% increase in scores from time one to time two, making the tool suitable for language adaptation to new contexts and usage with programming that seeks to detect changes in skills and values among youth and young adults.
 On average, youth require 15 minutes to complete responses to the full tool.

 WorkLinks Skills and Values Assessment (WLSVA) Download Request Form

 The WLSVA is copyrighted under a CC BY-NC-SA (Creative Commons Attribution-NonCommercial-ShareAlike) license which allows others to translate and use our tool non-commercially, as long as you credit World Learning and license any adapted version under identical terms.
 After submitting your information on this page, you will be able to download:

-- The WLSVA tool itself including all 3 sub-indices and 56 items
+- The WLSVA tool itself including all 3 sub-indices and 56 items in English and French

 - A background report on the full validation process in Algeria